zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/graph/graph.md

 Learn how to
 - use Graph Studio and PGQL DDL (that is, CREATE PROPERTY GRAPH statement) to model and create a graph from existing tables or views.

-### Prerequisites

-- The following lab requires an Autonomous Database - Shared Infrastructure account.
-- And that the Graph-enabled user (`GRAPHUSER`) exists.
-That is, a database user with the correct roles and privileges exists.

 **Connect to your Autonomous Database using Graph Studio**

 1. If you have the Graph Studio URL then proceed to step 4.